- Bahasa Indonesia

 Religious Workers (R)

 R visas allow travel for a religious vocation.
+If your trip involves religious fundraising, you must apply for an R visa.
 Most eligible Indonesian applicants receive visas valid for multiple entries.
-Before proceeding, please see http://travel.state.gov/visa/immigrants/types/types_1324.html, USCIS Temporary (Nonimmigrant) Workers Website and How to Apply for a U.S. Visa.
+Before proceeding, please see Religious Worker Visa Information, USCIS Temporary (Nonimmigrant) Workers Website and How to Apply for a U.S. Visa.

 The burden of proof to qualify for any visa rests solely with the visa applicant.
 Please apply well in advance of your intended travel to the U.S. No one can act as a guarantor or provide any assurance of visa eligibility.
 Visa interviews with a consul last 2-3 minutes at most.
 It is vital for all visa applicants to come fully prepared and able to answer our questions.
 Visa applicants must assume that we are totally unaware of their situation.
 If there is any doubt concerning a visa applicant, if a visa applicant cannot answer our questions with clarity, we must find the visa applicant ineligible.